bohdanmoroziuk/quasar-menubar-app/README.md

-# QuasarMenubarApp (quasar-menubar-app)
+# Quasar Menubar App

-A Quasar Framework app
+> An example of a menu bar application created with Quasar and Electron.

 ## Install the dependencies